html-validate/html-validate/docs/usage/index.md

 ### `extends`

-Configuration can be extended from bundled preset or sharable configurations.
+Configuration can be extended from bundled preset or shareable configurations.

 ```json
 {